 Neither vapers nor weed enthusiasts are too crazy about being limited in their choices.
 Having a three-second cutoff may not excite many people, and I didn’t like that I had such a small window to receive my dose.

-At a $100 a pop, the Dose Pen is a very expensive piece of hardware.
+At $100 a pop, the Dosist Pen is a very expensive piece of hardware.
 Whether it is worth it or not, I would say that once you’ve gotten past the novelty of the pen, it’s not worth coming back for a second taste.

-Of course, the Dose Pen is ideally suited for all kinds of wellness purposes, and I could see a never-smoker turning to the pen for a variety of reasons and not feeling intimidated or ashamed to use it since it comes in such a non-threatening package.
+Of course, the Dose Pen is ideally suited for all kinds of wellness purposes.
+I could see a never-smoker turning to the pen for various reasons.
+And not feeling intimidated or ashamed to use it since it comes in such a non-threatening package.

-The antiseptic, colorless package of the Dose Pen, however, didn’t appeal to me although it was interesting to try it out and have a reason to take a weekend trip to California.
+The antiseptic, colorless package of the Dosist Pen didn’t appeal to me.
+However, it was interesting to try it out and have a reason to take a weekend trip to California.